(214) 390-7947 (Overseas Callers)

 Our local representative will come to pick you up at the airport.
 He/she will be carrying a board with your name on it, so you should be able to easily recognize them.

 You should arrive on Sunday and rest for the day before actually beginning your volunteer program in India the next day.
 If you decide to arrive early, you should inform your country coordinator in advance to help you organize aspects such as accommodation and activities.
-You will have to pay an additional $30 per night.
+For this, you will be required to pay an additional cost, which you can directly confirm with our country team.

 What do I need prior to departure from my home country?

-Prior to your departure, you need to make sure that you have packed up all the important items for your trip.
-That includes your passport (with at least six months validity), medicines, clothing, tickets, credit card, and other important documents which you might need such as your medical ID card (if you are taking part in IFRE’s healthcare program).
-You need to meet with your doctor about your upcoming trip and get up to date on vaccinations.
-You will need to obtain travel insurance, and research the requirements for your visa.
-Doing research ahead of time on the history, culture, and customs of India will help enrich your time abroad.
+Prior to your departure, you need to make sure that you have packed all the important items for your trip.
+That includes your passport (with at least six months' validity), medicines, clothing, tickets, credit card, and other important documents, which you might need, such as your medical ID card (if you are taking part in IFRE’s healthcare program).
+You will also need to meet with your doctor about your upcoming trip and get up to date on vaccinations, obtain travel insurance, and research the requirements for your visa.

 Where are the projects located?

-IFRE’s volunteer programs in India are located in Delhi and Jaipur most of our project are within 3-5 KM of your accommodation.
+IFRE’s volunteer programs in India are located in Delhi and Jaipur.
+Most of our projects are within 3-5 KM of your accommodation.

 Is there any minimum and maximum stay?

-Yes, you can stay for a minimum of one week to a maximum of six months in India.
-To extend that period to volunteer in India, you have to acquire an additional tourist visa.
+Yes, you can stay for a minimum of one week to a maximum of 12 weeks.
+To extend the period to volunteer in India, you have to acquire an additional tourist visa.
 We also advise you to choose the volunteer project of your liking based on the number of days you plan on staying in India.
-Doing so will prevent future complications.

 Will I have enough time to travel after work and during the weekend?

-Yes, all of our volunteer projects have enough free time for you to travel and explore the touristic local sights and destinations after work and during the weekends.
+Yes, all of our volunteer projects have enough free time for you to travel and explore the local tourist sights and destinations after work and during the weekends.

 Who will guide or support me in the project?